PAMunb/JimpleFramework/README.md

 A Rascal implementation of the Jimple framework.
 The current version supports:

-   * parsing Java Byte Code into a JIMPLE representation
+   * parsing Java Byte Code into a JIMPLE representation.
+   * JIMPLE code optmization constructs.
-   * a framework for dataflow analysis
+   * a framework for dataflow analysis.